tilt-dev/tilt.build/blog/_posts/2022-01-03-arm-wrestling-in-your-dev-env.md

 In this example, we're using the default Kubernetes cluster connection.

-If you want to get the architecture of that cluster only, we can use the CLI:
+If you want to get the architecture of that cluster only, you can use the CLI:

 ```
 $ tilt get cluster default -o=jsonpath --template="{.status.arch}"